nightroman/PowerShellTraps/Basic/Statements-are-not-expressions/README.md

     $result | %{"Result is $_"}
 ```

-As far as the above works, it may look natural to eliminate the intermediate
+As far as it works, it may look natural to eliminate the intermediate variable
-variable `$result` and just pipe (convert, redirect, etc.) results directly.
+`$result` and just pipe (convert, redirect, etc.) results directly.
+But the
-But these commands are not correct:
+following commands are not correct.
+Notice very different errors:

 ```powershell
     # syntax error "An empty pipe element is not allowed."